The artist’s story of how the Stop Jabiluka hand symbol was designed and grew to become a symbol for the anti-nuclear movement.

 The recent reclaiming of Mirrar control of their land at Jabiluka is a stunning result of a hard fought campaign.
 I designed an image but the anti-nuclear movement has taken the hand symbol and generated an icon – an enduring symbol of resistance and a simultaneous celebration of community.

 This article is an excerpt from the book ’30 years of Creative Resistance’ by Friends of the Earth (Australia).
 For the full digital copy of book download PDF below.
-The hard copy of the book can be purchased from the FOE shop.

 - Aboriginal Australians